ImTheLex/myspotify-V2/README.md

 This site acts like spotify in some way.

+It might be obvious, but this site doesn't have real connection with Spotify.

+Apart from fetching the "previews audios".

 # What is the purpose of this site ?

 Well if nothing is broken (lol) basicly you can have a users/artists/admin hierarchy.